SYCOINFERNO/Android_TV_Fixes-/README.md

   *  Projectivy Launcher
   *  FLauncher
   *  etc
-You can do a lot with the free version but you can always help the devs with taking the pro version for more personalization features
+You can do a lot with the free version but you can always help the devs with taking the pro version for more personalization features.